+Required Recommended

-Required Recommended Templates of decision support documents will be shared.
+Templates of decision support documents will be shared.
 Cabinet decision making in Canada: lessons and practices.
+Mark Schacter with Phillip Haid, Ottawa: Institute on Governance, 1999.

+Discussion Tonic:

-Mark Schacter with Phillip Haid, Ottawa: Institute on Governance, 1999. http://iog.ca/publications/cabinet-decision- making-in-canada-lessons-and-practices/ Discussion Topic: In our system of Westminster government, is it truly cabinet decision making or Premier decision-making?
+In our system of Westminster government, is it truly cabinet decision making or Premier decision-making?
 Does the system allow the right balance to be struck between political and operational advice?

 Week #7.
-Mid-Term Test (10%) - October 27, 2020
+Mid-Term Test (10%) - October 26, 2021

-Innovations in policy analysis and development - October 27, 2020 that have influenced the need for new and innovative approaches to policy development.
-The application of behavioural insights (nudge theory), co-creation, crowd sourcing, design-thinking, prototyping and social enterprise approaches to policy development will be examined.
+Innovations in policy analysis and development - October 26, 2021

+Advancement in technology, the speed at which information is spread and consumed, demands for greater transparency in government are some of the many developments that have influenced the need for new and innovative approaches to policy development.
+The application of behavioural insights (nudge theory), co-creation, crowd-sourcing, design-thinking, prototyping and social enterprise approaches to policy development will be examined.